VenessaJK/VenessaJK/README.md

 - 👋 Hi, I’m @VenessaJK

-- 👀 Some of my interests are!
+- 👀 Some of my interests are:
   - Backend Developement
   - Cybersecurity
   - Embedded Systems

-- 🌱 Always excited to learn more and apply my skills to real world applications
+- 🌱 I'm always excited to learn more and apply my skills to real world applications!